Warren Township, Macomb County, Michigan: History

 The community that later became the Village of Warren, began to be settled about 1830, before the formation of Warren Township.
 It was at first known as "Beebe's Corners" after John L. Beebe, who operated the toll gate on the plank road that led to Detroit.

 The first landowner known to actually settle in the area is Charles Groesbeck in about 1830.
 He was soon joined by his brother Louis (the father of Michigan Governor Alex Groesbeck) and Charles Rivard.

 A strap iron railroad, one of the first of its kind in Michigan, connected the settlement with Utica to the north and with Detroit to the south.
 The settlement was situated on the line between sections 4 and 5, at the junction of what are now known as Chicago Road and Mound Road.

-Warren incorporated as a village in 1893.
+A part of northern Warren Township incorporated as a village in 1893.
+The Village of Warren was bound by 14 Mile Road on the north, 13 Mile Road on the south, the Michigan Central Railroad (MCRR) Bay City Branch to the east, and included the eastern half township section 5.
+In 1920 Warren Township had a population of 3,564.
 Another settlement grew a few miles to the south of the village of Warren.
 This settlement incorporated as the village of Center Line in 1925.
-Center Line became a city in 1936 and was no longer part of Warren Township.
+By 1930, the township's population had risen to 14,269 by 1930.
+Center Line became a city in 1936 and became independent of Warren Township.
+Despite this loss of area, Warren Township had a population of 22,126 in 1940.
+By 1950 Warren Township had a population of 42,653.
 On October 27, 1956, Governor G. Mennen Williams signed the charter that incorporated the remainder of the township, including the village of Warren, as the city of Warren.
 The city of Warren began operations on January 1, 1957.

-In 1920 Warren Township had a population of 3,564.
-Its population had risen to 14,269 by 1930.
-In 1935 Center Line, Michigan was incorporated as a city and detached from Warren Township.
-Despite this loss of area, Warren Township had a population of 22,126 in 1940.

-In 1950 Warren Township had a population of 42,653.
-The part of Warren Township south of a line starting at the corner of Dequindre Road and Stephens running east on Stephens to Warner Street, south of Warner to Morrisey Street east on Morrissey to Ryan, north on Ryan to Eleven Mile, East on Eleven Mile essentially to the Center Line City line, then picking up again at the Railroad tracks and going north to Twelve Mile, then West to Mound, then following Mound to the boundaries of Warren, Michigan, then following the boundary of the Beverly Hills Golf Course (part of where the General Motors Technical Center is today) back to the rail tracks then going south on the railroad tracks back to 12 Mile Road (thus making the area of Warren Village connected to the rest of the Detroit Urban area only by katty-corner connection) then following 12 mile east to Van Dyke, Van Dyke south to Center Line, but incorporating a small area on the east side of Van Dyke.
-The northern boundary of urbanized Warren picked up again at 10 mile road and went east along ten mile with some variations of no more than a half-mile to the north or south to what was then the East Detroit City line.